uiopaubo/elkulator/Readme-parallel.txt

 -parallel option should be omitted and Elkulator run with any other desired options.

-To interact with the emulated system over a socket connection, a simple client program is provided that can be run as follows:
+To interact with the emulated system over a parallel port connection, a simple relay program is provided that can be run as follows:

-  tools/serial_client.py
+  tools/io_relay.py

+Or by specifying the relay mode explicitly:

+  tools/io_relay.py --console

-This will output the name of a file to be used to connect the client with Elkulator.
+This will output the name of a file to be used to connect the relay with Elkulator.
 For example:

   Waiting for connection at: /tmp/tmpIIrGMc

 Alternatively, a filename can be indicated as follows:

+  tools/io_relay.py xxx

+Or by specifying the relay mode explicitly:

-  tools/serial_client.py xxx
+  tools/io_relay.py --console xxx

 Elkulator should be run with the -parallel option indicating the appropriate filename.
 For example:

   ./elkulator -parallel xxx

-If Elkulator cannot connect to the client, it will start up successfully but report an error.
+If Elkulator cannot connect to the relay, it will start up successfully but report an error.
 For example:

   Failed to connect to communications socket: No such file or directory